Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 Photo of the other side.

 Minimal flaws!
-The car is gorgeous: very, very clean with nice crisp lettering!
+The car is all intact and very, very clean with beautiful lettering!

 Photo of the box.